jalsol/jalviz/README.md

 ### Program structure

-Please refer to `docs/latex/refman.pdf`.
+For the LaTeX version, please refer to `docs/latex/refman.pdf`.

-To see the HTML version, please generate with Doxygen, using `Doxyfile` as the configuration.
+For the HTML version, please generate with Doxygen using `Doxyfile` as the configuration.
+The generated HTML is located at `docs/html/`

 ## Modeling structures overview